-Restitution is available for victims to help them claim their financial losses from an offender as a result of a crime.
-Restitution may also be sought from young offenders, however limitations apply.
+Restitution is available for victims and survivors to help them claim their financial losses from an offender due to a crime.
+Restitution may also be sought from young offenders, but limitations apply.

 A judge can order restitution for financial losses related to: